EperLuo/scDiffusion-X/docs/source/Tutorials/README.md

 # Quick start
-This is the simplified version of scmuldiffusion tutorials.
+This is the simplified version of scdiffusionX tutorials.

 **Step1: Train the Autoencoder**